d-e-s-o/git-subrepo/git-subrepo/README.md

 imported at a prefix src/lib within the repository.
 It also depicts the commit at which the import happened.

+If development crosses multiple repositories, managed in the form of subrepos, it might become necessary to rebase one of the dependencies and then update the respective subrepo.
+To aid with the latter part of the workflow, **git-subrepo** provides the 'reimport' command that checks if the 'HEAD' commit is a subrepo import and, if so, updates the subrepo by importing the new state of the remote repository.
+Typically, it is used during an interactive rebase operation:

+``$ git rebase --interactive --exec='git subrepo reimport' HEAD^^^``

+This command checks each of the top three commits whether it is a subrepo import and updates the source code by reimporting it.
+Matching of commits happens based on the subject, i.e., the topmost line in the commit message.

 Over the lifetime of a project dependencies come and go.
 If a dependency that got imported in the form of a subrepo is no longer required, it can be removed.
 The 'delete' command takes care of the removal, like so: